What's this, an artificial language? What's that doing here, where did it come from? Well, it's another one of my crazy ideas, and I'm glad you asked.

 Keep in mind that Hallowese was created as a pronounceable transliterative language.
 In other words; The translation process should be based on pronunciation of the words in question.
 Translation could be performed intuitively, or by formalized pronunciation methodology.
 I use the intuitive method myself.
 It's far quicker, less complicated, and doesn't require a degree in linguistics.

 Transliteration from pronounced english words into Hallowese doesn't have to be complicated.
-Simply sound out the words in their native language (provided it's not something consistsing of clicks, hisses, and other gutteral utterings), and select the hallowese characters that correspond to the appropriate sounds.
+Simply sound out the words in their native language (provided it's not something consisting of clicks, hisses, and other guttural utterings), and select the Hallowese characters that correspond to the appropriate sounds.
 The result will be a Hallowese character string.
 That character string can then be pronounced by grouping together the accumulated sounds of the formed words.

 Since I originally posted this web page, I've noticed a marked interest by universities and students of linguistics.
 I've even noticed that Hallowese has been included in the curriculum of some university linguistic programs.
 While it wasn't my intention to create a true artificial language with technically formalized rules, I am surprised by the level of interest.
 I will provide feedback and update this web page as necessary, in order to help those who are 'studying' this 'language'.